andrewacashner/hearingfaithms/chapters/chapter-3.md

 his life is recounted cryptically with the technical vocabulary for describing a musical composition or performance.
-Theologically, God had promised to David an heir to sit on his throne forever and deliver his people, and through Isaiah the prophet he renewed this promise by saying that a child would be born upon whose shoulder would rest divine, eternal authority.
+Theologically, God had promised to David an heir to sit on his throne forever and deliver his people, <!-- cites -->
-^[ cite Is.
-22:22 but note context ]
+and through Isaiah the prophet he renewed this promise by saying that a child would be born upon whose shoulder would rest the key of divine, eternal authority (Is.
+22:22).
 As Biblical interpreters of the time all agreed, the complete fulfillment of these prophecies, the culmination of all God's "centuries of heroic exploits" (l.
 8) came not at Christ's birth, but at his death and